lxotsi/Crack-Detection-ICIP/README.md

 - F1-Score
 - Additionally, a confusion matrix is generated to visualize performance.

-## Results
-Upon evaluation, the following metrics are reported:

-- Accuracy:
-- Precision:
-- Recall:
-- F1-Score:
-- Confusion matrix visualizations are displayed using Matplotlib.

 ## Dependencies
 This project requires the following Python packages: